ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/16067522">chibamasu</a></p>

 I practiced almost every day, every map, for hours.
-Since I’m not studying this year, I was able to fully focus on TWC.
+Since I'm not studying this year, I was able to fully focus on TWC.
 My teammates also practiced a lot and helped by looking for the other teams' weaknesses so we could make better picks.
 It was a really good experience overall.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/9905079" style="background-image: url('/wiki/shared/avatars/nurend.jpg')"></a>

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/9905079">Nurend</a></p>

-In the match against the Russian Federation, you pulled off a jaw-dropping score on the tiebreaker to secure Chile’s victory.
+In the match against the Russian Federation, you pulled off a jaw-dropping score on the tiebreaker to secure Chile's victory.
 How did you and your team react in that moment?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/16067522" style="background-image: url('/wiki/shared/avatars/chibamasu.jpg')"></a>